 The Town maintains enterprise funds to account for the business-type activities of the Town.
-The separate fund statements included in this report provide the same information for businesstype activities as is provided in the government-wide financial statements.
+The separate fund statements included in this report provide the same information for business-type activities as is provided in the government-wide financial statements.
 However, the difference is that the fund statements provide more detail.

-The Water Fund incurred an operating income of approximately \$340,000 in fiscal year 2019 as compared to an operating income of approximately \$146,000 in fiscal year 2018; the increase is due to an increase in charges for services and water usage rates, which have been increased annually by the Town in an effort to maintain Water Fund operations and make debt payments.
+The Water Fund incurred an operating income of approximately \$272,000 in fiscal year 2020 as compared to an operating income of approximately \$340,000 in fiscal year 2019; the decrease is due to an increase in water fund expenses, including salaries and benefits, of approximately \$138,000, which was partly offset by an increase of charges for services of approximately \$64,000.
+Water usage rates will continue to be increased annually by the Town in an effort to maintain Water Fund operations and make debt payments.